tarun-veeraraghavan-mv/Voluntaly/README.md

-Voluntary the best dashboard management app for small and large volunteering or non profit organizations
+Voluntary is the best dashboard management app for small and large volunteering or non profit organizations.
+Using this app you can easily maintain the volunteers,  track different events, set different tasks.
+This app helps you manage more than one campaigns.
+For instance, the demo user in this app runs 7 different campaigns, tracking different users and tasks.
+The user is welcomed with a brief overview of different analytics of the app.
+Made with